Jan-Eckerlein/highlighter-demo/README.md

 # highlightDemo

+## Reference

+[original](https://codersblock.com/blog/highlight-text-inside-a-textarea/) was rewritten in Vue.js without the Use of jQuery
+This version prevents the use of HTML injections by replacing `<` and `>` with HTML specialchars

 ## How its done

 This is a Demo to showcase the tech that allows to fake highlighting in a text-area.